ktock/vscode-container-wasm-debian-example/README.md

 Example of https://github.com/ktock/vscode-container-wasm

-1. Open this page on `github.dev`: https://github.dev/ktock/vscode-container-wasm/tree/main/examples/debian?vscode-coi=on (if using `.` shortcut key, you need to add `?vscode-coi=on` query manually in the URL)
+1. Open this repo on `github.dev` : https://github.dev/ktock/vscode-container-wasm-debian-example?vscode-coi=on (if using `.` shortcut key, you need to add `?vscode-coi=on` query manually in the URL)
 2. Install `ktock.container-wasm` extension.
 3. Run `> Run Container On Browser` in the command pallete.
 Then the container will be launched with the Terminal (can take some time to start the container)